-The ICO announced their final guidance on what constitutes consent this week and it is not as scary as most organisations think.
+The ICO announced their final guidance on what constitutes consent and it is not as scary as most organisations think.
 There has been a lot of confusion from different sectors on what they need to do with their existing mailing lists.
 You don’t automatically need to get fresh consent however you need to be able to do the following:

 - the user has to opt in in order to give their consent (no pre-ticked boxes);